uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ### Comments

-Everything that is between a double slash and the end of the line in JavaScript is a **comment**.
+Everything that is after a double slash on a line in JavaScript is a **comment**.
 Comments are ignored by the runtime and therefore have no effect for the execution of your program:

 ```javascript
 // This is just a comment